memfault/interrupt/_posts/2022-10-11-september-2022-roundup.md

 ## Articles & Learning

+- [**How to Build and Maintain IoT Management Systems for Scale (Memfault Webinar)**](https://www.youtube.com/watch?v=6X62qDaNaNc) by Tyler Hoffman & Chris Coleman<br>
+I had a blast doing a joint webinar with Chris talking about how to build engineering teams and data systems to ensure that firmware teams and hardware companies can build reliable products and infrastructure.
+Sounds like a mouthful, but honestly, the webinar was Chris telling everyone fun stories from the past, which is always a good time.

+- [**How to De-Risk Product Launches with Device Reliability Engineering (Memfault Webinar)**](https://www.youtube.com/watch?v=OFq3aupQp64) by François Baldassari<br>
+I feel I learn a lot from every webinar François gives.
+In this one, he talks about TDD, Day-0 updates, why and how to build a Hardware Abstraction Layer (HAL), and why you should split up the manufacturing firmware build and normal operating firmware.
+These are all these he's learned throughout his time at Pebble, Oculus, and Memfault.

 - [**Open Source Firmware Conference 2022 (Videos)**](https://www.osfc.io/2022/schedule/)<br>
 The Open Source Firmware Conference 2022 videos have been posted online.
 Check them out!